BrandonKastningSeattle/GodsWrath_Productions/README.md

 (Meaning; The True Adonai YHVH Yeshua Ha-Machiach Sent Man indwelled with HIS Holy Spirit/Rauach MUST Baptise in The Name of The Father, Son and Holy Spirit of The One True and Only Living Hebrew G-d)

+“If ye love me, keep my commandments.” - John 14:15 (KJV)

+[Revelation of HIS Second Coning in The Flesh; Prophesized by Holy Apostle John]